Devaswom boards in Kerala: Attempt to abolish Devaswom

-In 2018, the Supreme Court of India agreed to examine the petition started by Subramanian Swamy and T. G. Mohandas to abolish devaswoms.
+In 2018, the Supreme Court of India agreed to examine the petition started by Subramanian Swamy and T. G. Mohandas to abolish government interference in temples through the devaswom board.
 U. U. Lalit and K. M. Joseph issued notice to the Government of Kerala and Devaswom Board of Travanacore and Cochin, and sought their response in six weeks.
 In 2019, the Government of Kerala opposed Swamy's plea.